‘Communication unites us all’

 Activities which can support students in Languages outside lesson time:

-- Read the news in Spanish, French or German everyday- there is no better activity to help deepen
+- Read the news in French and Spanish everyday- there is no better activity to help deepen

 appreciation of another language and country